philipdarke/ukbb-ehr-data/README.md

 :warning: The EHR data are large files and `run_all.R` in particular is very memory intensive.
 Use of a high performance computing service is recommended.
 UK Biobank data must be stored and processed as required under the Material Transfer Agreement.

-Tested with the September 2019 interim EHR release on an Intel Xeon E5-2699 v4 processor (2.2 GHz, 22 cores, 55 MB cache) with 256Gb RAM running R 3.6.
-The code has not been tested on R 4.0.
+Tested with the September 2019 interim EHR release on an Intel Xeon E5-2699 v4 processor (2.2 GHz, 22 cores, 55 MB cache) with 256Gb RAM running R 3.6 on CentOS Linux 7.
+The code has not been tested on R 4.0+.

 ## Output summary